Cookie Management

 2. Each chunk gets its own context — text before and after

-3. A graph is formed, to quickly determine the neighborhood during updates
+3. A graph is formed, to quickly determine the vicinity during updates

-4. The model receives the necessary context and provides a coherent, accurate translation
+4. The model receives the necessary context and produces a coherent, accurate translation

 As a result, you get: